 - 6 medium potatoes peeled and chopped

-- 1-2 Tablespoons favorite seasoning blend depending on how spicy you like it.
+- 1-2 tbsp favorite seasoning blend depending on how spicy you like it.

 - In large nonstick skillet, heat oil until shimmering.
 Add potatoes and onions and toss to coat.
 Cover with lid or aluminum foil.
 Stir occasionally.
 Potatoes will steam.
 Cook until potatoes are tender, about 20 minutes, possibly longer.